Neelima Katiyar: Personal life

-Nilima was born in Kalyanpur, Uttar Pradesh.
-She is the daughter of Prem Lata Katiyar a former minister in Uttar Pradesh.
+Neelima was born in Kalyanpur, Uttar Pradesh.
+She is the daughter of Prem Lata Katiyar, a former minister in Uttar Pradesh.

 Education

-Katiyar earned M.A. and B.A. degrees from Kanpur University Chhatrapati Shahu Ji Maharaj University.
+Katiyar earned M.A. and B.A. degrees from Chhatrapati Shahu Ji Maharaj University (formerly Kanpur University).

 Political life

 In 2017 she was elected as a Member of Legislative Assembly of Uttar Pradesh from Kalyanpur, Kanpur (Vidhan Sabha constituency) as a Bharatiya Janta Party candidate with 86620 votes in this election.

 She has been appointed Minister of state in a Yogi Adityanath cabinet on 21 August 2019.